santhosh7403/realword-app-leptos-axum/README.md

-To showcase the app and test, some sample users and data are populated.
+To showcase the app and test, some sample users and data are pre-populated.
 User names 'user1' to 'user5' are available and password is same as username.
 In case if you want to remove this data, you may delete the 'basedata' files inside migrations folder before build and run (essentially do the `sqlx database reset` step in the README_databse).

 # Full-text search (FTS)